X3n0m0rph59/precached/README.md

 ### Only marginal improvements by using precached if

-* You have a fast NVME SSD drive
+* You have a fast NVMe SSD drive
 * You have less than ~2GBs of RAM installed
   (and want to use a modern Linux desktop)